-You need to broil your French Canadian shepherd pie to get a crispy top.
-It’s an important part of the recipe.
+You need to broil for a few minutes your French Canadian Shepherd’s pie to get a slightly crispy top.
+This is an important part of the recipe.

 Cook thoroughly you ground beef

-You need to cook your ground beef until it begins to brown and crisp.
+You need to cook your ground beef until it starts to turn brown and become a little crispy.
 This is how you will get the best flavor from it.

-Here are the variations that I suggest if you want to customize your French Canadian shepherd’s pie :
+Here are the variations I suggest if you want to customize your French Canadian shepherd’s pie.

 Use cream corn

-One of the most popular variation of this recipe is to use cream corn instead of whole kernel corn.
-Remember to look at the sodium content before buying it at the store.
+One of the most well-known variations of this recipe is to use cream corn instead of grain corn.
+On the other hand, it may contain salt.
+Don’t forget to look at the sodium content before buying it at the store if you use it.

 Play with spices

-A lot of different spices can be used to customize this recipe.
-On my part, I like to add cumin to the ground beef while cooking it.
-Sometimes, I also add garlic powder in the potato puree.
+Many different spices can be used to customize this recipe.
+Personally, I like to add cumin to ground beef while cooking it.
+Sometimes I also add garlic powder and herbs to mashed potatoes.

 French Canadian Shepherd’s Pie – Pate Chinois